Peterpiotr/siguren-documentation/docs/source/operation/recovery/manual-service-brake-backup.rst

    :class: tight-table

-Automated backup gravity lowering with controlling hoist brake by MotoSuiveur System
+Automated backup gravity lowering with controlling hoist brake by MotoSuiveur® System
 ------------------------------------------------------------------------------------

-This type of gravity lowering is fully automated and controlled by MotoSuiveur system.
+This type of gravity lowering is fully automated and controlled by MotoSuiveur® system.
-MotoSuiveur system opens hoist main brake and follow load moving by gravitation.
+MotoSuiveur® system opens hoist main brake and follow load moving by gravitation.
-Following continues until speed reaches predefined speed and MotoSuiveur system closes hoist brake.
+Following continues until speed reaches predefined speed and MotoSuiveur® system closes hoist brake.
 The starting and termination of the lowering is controlled by an operator.

 Instructions
 ^^^^^^^^^^^^^

-1. Switch on the MotoSuiveur System to :doc:`Backup Mode <../../recovery/backup-procedure>`.
+1. Switch on the MotoSuiveur® System to :doc:`Backup Mode <../../recovery/backup-procedure>`.

 .. _Switch on Backup Mode:
 .. figure:: ../../_img/Backup/switch-on-backup.png